 Apple has a very devoted fan base, but Android is King of the market; the thing is just because something sells more, doesn’t mean it’s better.
 For the most part nowadays, Samsung phones seem to make the list of best phones available with Huawei coming a close second and many of these lists only feature the iPhone X or iPhone 11 pro, making people comment that iPhones seem to have gone into a decline.
 Let us examine both Android smartphones and operating systems, against the iPhone, and see if we can settle this conflict once and for all.

 VARIETY AND FREEDOM – iPhone vs Android!

 This freedom does not limit itself to hardware but also extends to its software.
 For one thing, Android software is open-source.
-That is ultimate software freedom, because it allows you to download from multiple app stores, which is paradise for third party app developers.
+That is ultimate software freedom because it allows you to download from multiple app stores, which is a paradise for third-party app developers.

 CUSTOMIZABILITY – iPhone vs Android!

 One of the easiest things to do with an android device is to customize it.
 You can easily customize the launcher or as Apple users call it, the home screen.
 With android, you can change the appearance of your icons, keyboard, lock screens, etc., a level of customization unimaginable for IOS users.